MominHashmi2/momin_repo/CID003 Data Point Generation - Step-by-Step Guide.md

 ### **Step 5: Create GitHub Issue**

-With the context branch in place, create a new GitHub Issue describing the problem and attach the context branch as the reference.
+With the context branch in place, create a new GitHub Issue.

 ### **Step 6: Open Pull Request (Context)**